 One could argue that gelato has biblical roots—Isaac offered sweetened goat’s milk over ice to Abraham, after all.
 But most food scholars trace the birth of modern gelato to Bernardo Buontalenti, who created a recognizable version for Catherine de Medici, which became the talk of Florence (which is why the city is known as the birthplace of gelato).

 It took a Sicilian, Francesco Procopio dei Coltelli, to bring gelato to the rest of Europe.
-He opened Cafe Procope in Paris in 1686, and well, the rest is history.
+He opened Cafe Procope in Paris in 1686, and well, the rest is the history of gelato.

 Italians love their gelato so much, there’s even a museum for it in Bologna.